crifurch/unlimitedadmin/Readme.md

 # UnlimitedAdmin

-Minecraft Bukkit plugin for managing Minecraft server, supports full module splashed system.
+Minecraft Bukkit plugin for managing Minecraft server, supports the modular system.
-That means plugin not loading unnecessary modules and don't keep it in memory, you use only modules that you are want.
+That means that plugin not loading unnecessary modules and don't keep it in memory, you use only modules that you are want.
 Now it support such modules:

 * Chat(optional) - Chat management module with different channels, support create custom channels;